windj007/docker-torsocks/README.md

 Runs tor client and wraps the CMD into torsocks.
 The goal is to easily get all the network connections proxied, and be able to do arbitrary number of such instances.
-*Disclaimer:* spawning a net container takes quite a time due to bootstrapping, so it's better to wrap batch job into your program.
+*Disclaimer:* spawning a new container takes quite a time due to bootstrapping, so it's better to wrap batch job into your program.

 To get public IP of your program: